Read questions and answers about Cal Lutheran that were submitted by other students.

 Is Thousand Oaks safe?

 According to FBI statistics, Thousand Oaks is rated one of the safest cities of its size in America.
+Learn about our location in Thousand Oaks, CA.

 Does my scholarship change if my grades get better after I apply?